Sir-Danksalot/sir-danksalot.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+**I am currently looking for postdocs for next year!
+If you think I might be relevant for a position of yours, please reach out!**

 ### Hello World!

 I am a doctoral student at the [Universität Innsbruck](https://www.uibk.ac.at/en/), working in the [Department of Mathematics](https://www.uibk.ac.at/mathematik/index.html.en).
 I am generally interested in category theory and its applications, and I currently work in categorical probability under the guidance of [Tobias Fritz](http://tobiasfritz.science/).
 I am also interested in other work with categorical themes, such as probabilistic programming, denotational semantics and type theory.

+If that got your interest, you can find my current research statement [here]({%link assets/pdf/researchStatement.pdf %}).

 Academics aside, I enjoy reading and listening to music or podcasts (particularly when I'm engaged in "grunt" work).